5 More Ways To Decorate Communal Dining Tables

 Or have fun with napkins in unusual fabrics or hire colourful ones to be arranged in different colours per guest or per communal table.

+Enjoyed this?
 See what's good and bad about communal dining tables.